lukirudaka/proot-distro-chironos/README.md

       proot-distro restore ChironOS2024-RootFSTarball

 - Wait for the process to finish.
 This will extract and install the tarball under ubuntu-lts.
-- When you log in, run "str" to start up the desktop environment.
+- When you log in, run your startup script of choice (mine is "str") to start up the desktop environment.

 For convenience sake, create a startup script.